 Bouncing back from defeat ain’t easy.
 It’s mentally tough and physically taxing on the body.
 It can also take a toll on our emotions and even hurt our relationships.
 If we handle it incorrectly, then there will be consequences to deal with.
 With this in mind, here are several guidelines to help you handle adversity in more optimal and helpful ways.

-Gain Proper Perspective of the Situation
+Gain Proper Perspective on the Situation

 Handling adversity is all about perspective.
 If you adopt an unhelpful perspective of the situation, you will struggle to get through your difficulties.
-On the other hand, if you view your predicament in a helpful way, this can open doors to new understandings, opportunities and possibilities.
+On the other hand, if you view your predicament in a helpful way, this can open doors to new understandings, opportunities, and possibilities.